 Before school and after school care or extracurricular sports are not a covered fee item.
 Also, fees paid directly to a third-party vendor (including books) will not be covered.

-The BCSGO issues payments directly to schools on a quarterly basis.
-If a student attended a school a minimum of 10 days, the school would receive the full quarter’s tuition.
+The BCSGO issues payments directly to schools.
+Awards are usually applied to all eligible payments for the school year the scholarship is awarded.
 Parents or guardians will be notified when a payment is about to be sent.